Quitting a Job Due to Stress? Write a Resignation Letter!

-A good rule of thumb is to keep your resignation letter neutral-toned, short and to the point.
+A good rule of thumb is to keep your resignation letter neutral-toned, short, and to the point.
 Avoid long-winded explanations of your quitting.
-Instead, try to be direct, professional and include all the important information about the termination process.
+Instead, try to be direct, and professional and include all the important information about the termination process.

 Be sure to learn these tips when writing a resignation letter:

 - Tip #1: Keep it Short.
 There’s no need for an epic prologue.
 No sugar-coating sentences.
 Instead, an official document informing the facts – the position you are resigning from and the effective day.
-In fact, this may help find your replacement sooner.
+This may help find your replacement sooner.

 - Tip #2: Show you understand.
 Provide a two-week notice as a sign that you fully understand your rights and responsibilities by resigning.